Keyboard shortcuts

 urgency = Ai.classify(body, as: Urgency, using: "smart")

 The language doesn’t know what an LLM is.
-It dispatches through LlmProvider.
-Any value with complete and embed methods of the right shape works.
+The design dispatches through LlmProvider; once provider installation is wired, any value with complete and embed methods of the right shape can satisfy it.

 Status: using: is wired in v0.1 (resolves via KEEL_MODEL_* env vars and Ollama tags).
 Ai.install(...) and @provider Coming soon — v0.1 ships with Ollama only.